avlo/superconductor/README.md

 ----

 #### Run SuperConductor

 $ docker compose -f /<path>/<to>/docker-compose-prod.yml up -d

 Superconductor is now ready to use.

+_note: SuperConductor runs in secure (WSS/TLS) mode by default_

 ----